Beautiful Country Of Malta-Ultimate Guide 2024

 • Autumn (September to November): Another great period with pleasant temperatures and fewer tourists compared to the summer.

 • Summer (July and August): Expect hot weather and crowded tourist spots.
-Ideal for beach activities but bring plenty of sun protection.
+Ideal for outdoor activities but bring plenty of sun protection.

 2. Accommodation